 - Up to 80% of those who completed this course in previous years obtained paid employment within three months of the course ending.

-This course provides you, as a Level 8 graduate, an entry path into careers in computing and it includes a placement in the IT industry.
+This course provides you, as a Level 8 graduate, with an entry path into careers in computing and it includes a placement in the IT industry.

-There is the assumption behind the course that Level 8 graduates from other disciplines will already have developed significant transferable skills in analysis, communications and independent learning and that graduates are in a position to quickly learn a focused subset of computing knowledge at level 8.
+There is the assumption behind the course that Level 8 graduates from other disciplines will already have developed significant transferable skills in analysis, communications and independent learning and that graduates are in a position to quickly learn a focused subset of computing knowledge at Level 8.

 The aim of this course is to provide you with this focused subset of knowledge and the requisite skills to apply it in a work environment.